-149 MSEC Weed Management Plan 2.
-WEED SURVEYS 2.0 WEED SURVEYS A weed survey of the project site, including the routes for the transmission lines, pipeline, and access road, will be conducted prior to conducting surface disturbing activities.
-This survey will be focused on identifying and mapping occurrences of weed species described in the Nevada Revised Statues 555.005, Appendix A. Occurrences of cheatgrass (Bromus tectorum), red brome (Bromus rubens), halogeton (Halogeton glomeratus), Russian thistle (Salsola kali), revennagrass (Saccharum ravennae), ripgut brome (Bromus diandrus), and Mediterranean grass (Schismus spp.) will also be identified and described, although not listed as a noxious weed by the State of Nevada.
-The State of Nevada has not categorized or designated these species as noxious weeds because their distribution and occurrence are far too widespread for management efforts to successfully eradicate these species.
+A weed survey of the project site, including the routes for the transmission lines, pipeline, and the access road, will be conducted prior to conducting surface disturbing activities.
+The weed survey will be focused on identifying and mapping occurrences of weed species described in the Nevada Revised Statues 555.005, Appendix A. Occurrences of cheatgrass (Bromus tectorum), red brome (Bromus rubens), halogeton (Halogeton glomeratus), Russian thistle (Salsola kali), revennagrass (Saccharum ravennae), ripgut brome (Bromus diandrus), and Mediterranean grass (Schismus spp.) will also be identified and described, although not listed as a noxious weed by the State of Nevada.
+The State of Nevada has not categorized or designated these species as noxious weeds because these species' distribution and occurrence are far too widespread for management efforts to successfully eradicate these species.
 The management efforts, described in this plan, will rely on the results of this initial weed survey.
 The results of the weed survey will contribute to the identification of problem areas within the proposed project site.
 The weed survey will include botanists walking parallel transects, searching for weeds on both sides of each transect.
 Identified weed occurrences will be described to species, assigned a ground cover rating, and individuals will be counted or estimated, as appropriate.
-The location of identified weed occurrences will be recorded using a hand-held global positioning system (GPS) unit and all recorded occurrences will be mapped using geographic information system (GIS) software.
-All identified weed occurrences will be marked in the field, either by flagging, pin flags or other means so as to indicate to construction personnel that such areas are to be avoided until appropriately treated.
-7|Page
+The location of identified weed occurrences will be recorded using a hand-held global positioning system (GPS) unit, and all identified weed occurrences will be mapped using geographic information system (GIS) software.
+All identified weed occurrences will be marked in the field, either by flagging, pin flags, or other means so as to indicate to construction personnel that such areas are to be avoided until appropriately treated.